 In a survey conducted for the American Academy of Family Physicians, 30 percent of men said they wait as long as possible to see if they will get better before seeking medical treatment.
 And 36 percent said they only go to the doctor if they are extremely sick.

-“Men often have some apprehensions just from what the women have had to go through to get their birth control and have babies,” said Terry Rascoe, MD, Vice Chairman of the Family Medicine department at Scott & White.
-“They aren’t as used to having their personal space invaded.”
+“Men often have some apprehensions that women don’t,” said Terry Rascoe, MD, Vice Chairman of the Family Medicine department at Scott & White.
+“Women are usually more accustomed to going to the doctor for sensitive issues like birth control and pregnancy.
+Men’s health is different.
+In general, men aren’t as used to having their personal space invaded.”

 So, if men aren’t comfortable going to the doctor, especially for preventative health care, how do we get them to go when there is a problem?